Generated models¶

 The drift gate¶

-The generated modules are committed, not generated at install time.
-This buys import speed, IDE and type-checker support, and reviewable diffs when a Layers version is bumped.
-It also creates the obligation that the committed modules stay faithful to the vendored lexicons.
+The generated modules are committed rather than generated at install time.
+Committing them provides import speed, IDE and type-checker support, and reviewable diffs when a Layers version is bumped.
+The committed modules must thus stay faithful to the vendored lexicons.

-The drift gate discharges it. lairs gen --check regenerates the modules
+lairs gen --check enforces this requirement.
+It regenerates the modules

-into a temporary directory off the vendored lexicons and compares them
+into a temporary directory from the vendored lexicons and compares them

-byte-for-byte against the committed ones.
+byte-for-byte against the committed modules.
 Any difference fails.
 Each

 generated module carries a header recording the lexicon-tree hash it was

-produced from, and the same hash lives in the manifest, so a stale
+produced from, and the same hash lives in the manifest.
+The

-pass exists precisely so this comparison is byte-exact rather than
+canonicalization pass makes this comparison byte-exact rather than merely

 For the operational steps (vendoring a lexicon tree, regenerating, and running the check) see the codegen guide.